MercersKitchen/Advanced-Computer-Science/To Rewrite/Processing-Java Prototyping/README.md

 2. Creating a Quit Button and adding text "Quit"
    - Includes button design
 3. Adding Images
-   - Note: this lesson can be repeated mutliple times
+   - Note: this lesson can be repeated multiple times
    - For example: on a snowy day, when everyone is late, start teaching this and reteach it when everyone is present and on time
 4. Making other buttons